dieu/GlasgowIndex/README.md

 ## Usage

 Run the CLI passing the path to your `DATALOG` directory.
 The script searches recursively for `*_BRP.edf` files.
-As each file is processed a row is printed showing its breathing indices:
+Files are processed from newest to oldest and a row is printed as soon as each file finishes:

 ```bash
 node cli/processDatalog.js /path/to/DATALOG